PratibhaSomashekhara/ProjectEuler/README.md

 #### A description  of  the  process  you  followed  in  solving  the problem

-   1.This Problem was to find all the numbers which are palindromes and have continuous squares of numbers which add upto it.
+   1. This Problem was to find all the numbers which are palindromes and have continuous squares of numbers which add upto it.
-   2.The idea I figured out was to loop through all the squares of numbers having square roots smaller than 100000000.
+   2. The idea I figured out was to loop through all the squares of numbers having square roots smaller than 100000000.
-   3.Now every time I add both the consecutive numbers I will check if the number is palindrome or not.
+   3. Now every time I add both the consecutive numbers I will check if the number is palindrome or not.
-   4.If the number is palindrome then add it to a Sum variable or else keep trying till the end of the loop.
+   4. If the number is palindrome then add it to a Sum variable or else keep trying till the end of the loop.
-   5.Return the Sum of all such palindromic numbers.
+   5. Return the Sum of all such palindromic numbers.

 #### Problem 3 Combinatoric Selections